Apollo013/Azure_DocumentDB/README.md

 # Azure_DocumentDB
-A console app demonstrating how to create a database and a collection, and upload json files in DocumentDB.
+Demonstrates how to manage a DocumentDB database with a C# console app.

 ---